Asset-centric Threat Modeling for AI-based Systems: The Approach

-From the methodological perspective, the generic 5-step threat modeling process summarized in \tablename~\ref{tab:5-step-process} was leveraged, allowing for a step-by-step approach to address the specific problem domain.
-For the \textit{objective identification} step, literary analysis revealed the necessity to adopt the AI-specific proposal of security principles from~\cite{mauri2022modeling, european2020ai}.
+For the objective identification step, literary analysis revealed the necessity to adopt the AI-specific proposal of security principles from~\cite{mauri2022modeling, european2020ai}.
 There, the traditional CIA principles (\ie confidentiality, integrity, availability) are extended to include authorization and non-repudiation as key concepts.
 While the definition of important security goals may not be fruitful at this stage, it is crucial to ensure that the business relevance of the system to be developed is well understood~\cite{rcvar}.
+In the methodology, this step is fulfilled by \1 the scoping of a specific architecture to the scope of a business mission and defining a key security \textit{requirement} and asset.
+For example, users define a scenario such as ``LLM-based complaint pre-processing'' with ``data'' as an asset and ``confidentiality'' as a key property.

 In the second step, the system must be closely analyzed and understood from an architectural perspective.
-For this, the context for the threat modeling process is essential -- whether for the design of a completely new architecture or a threat model is created for an existing system as part of a risk assessment.
-In this work, \sol{} relies on visual modeling of architectures.
-Hence, it is crucial to verify whether there are existing system diagrams and models.
-In any case, modeling and drawing the architecture of the AI-based system can help in comprehension.
+For this, the context for the threat modeling process is essential -- whether for designing a completely new architecture or a threat model is created for an existing system as part of a risk assessment.
+The methodology behind \sol{} proposes to rely on \2 visual \textit{architectural modeling}.
+Hence, verifying whether there are existing system diagrams and models is crucial.
 Here, it is essential to draw a holistic picture of the architecture, for which the guiding model of the AI life cycle from~\cite{european2020ai} can be helpful to elicit all activities and the systems involved.
+Thus, to support the architecture modeling, \sol{} includes a diagram editor and a procedure to ensure that all life stages of the system are incorporated.
 For example, even when using a pre-trained model, it is important to draw the data collection procedure to capture the whole attack surface, even though a service provider may perform it transparently.
+A meta-model that abstracts over resources detailing AI attacks is proposed to guide the diagram editor.
+The key concepts (\ie concepts including processes, environments, data, models) from~\cite{european2020ai} are formalized for architectural modeling.
+Thus, each item in the diagram is characterized by its category (\eg data, model, procedure, actor, infrastructure).
+A set of annotated stencils is proposed to ensure that diagrams remain machine-processable, each representing one entity in the meta-model.